Hit enter to search or ESC to close

 Directly tracking your media analysis process to your business needs or specific communications goals means you are more likely to achieve them.
 Identify the aim of your communications, who you are trying to reach, and how you want them to respond to your organisation.
 This will determine whether the key metrics will be volume, reader recall rate, spokesperson penetration, key message success, sentiment, source split or any combination of the above.

 Media evaluation needs to encompass all the channels where your organisation, competitors and industry are mentioned, and which your target audiences access.
-Traditional print, online, social and broadcast media may all play a role in shaping perceptions, so make sure you’re having a sensible conversation about which of these is needed, linked to your business and communication goals.
+Traditional print, online, social and broadcast media may all play a role in shaping perceptions, so make sure you’re having a sensible conversation about which types of media are needed, linked to your business and communication goals.

 We’re all aware that speed is of the essence in today’s hyperconnected, digital world and this applies to analysis too.
 While periodic reporting is very valuable to signpost shifts in performance and emerging trends, this really needs to be delivered in a matter of hours at most after the analysis period has concluded.
 Likewise, any periodic analysis must be supplemented with a real-time, on-demand media analytics capability via a platform.